DaoCloud/DaoCloud-docs/docs/en/docs/native/knowledge.md

 - [OPLG: New Generation Cloud Native Observable Best Practices](https://mp.weixin.qq.com/s/Bf6nmOymcG9bk91VxLL_Kw)

-    OPLG refers to the unified display of OpenTelemetry Traces, Prometheus Metrics, and Loki Logs through Grafana Dashboards to meet most scenarios of enterprise-level monitoring and analysis.
+    OPLG refers to the unified display of OpenTelemetry Traces, Prometheus Metrics, and Loki Logs through Grafana Dashboards to meet most use cases of enterprise-level monitoring and analysis.
     Based on the OPLG system, a unified observable platform covering the full stack of cloud-native applications can be quickly built to comprehensively monitor infrastructure, containers, middleware, applications, and end-user experience.

 - [Four Essential Elements of Kubernetes Software Supply Chain Security](https://www.cncf.io/blog/2022/04/12/a-map-for-kubernetes-supply-chain-security/)